icyphy/accessors/accessors/web/hosts/node/test/README.txt

 The testNodeHost.js file just contains the above commands collected into a file.
 You will see the following output:

 Welcome to the Node swarmlet host (nsh).
-Type exit to exit, help for help. nsh> var a = instantiate('TestAccessor', 'hosts/common/test/TestAccessor');
+Type exit to exit, help for help. nsh> // This is just a simple smoke test for the Node.js host. undefined nsh> // To use it, run the node host and copy and paste the following into it. undefined nsh> var a = instantiate('TestComposite', 'test/TestComposite');
-   Instantiating accessor at: /ptII/org/terraswarm/accessor/accessors/web/hosts/common/test/TestAccessor.js undefined nsh> a.initialize();
+Reading accessor at: /ptII/org/terraswarm/accessor/accessors/web/test/TestComposite.js Reading accessor at: /ptII/org/terraswarm/accessor/accessors/web/test/TestGain.js Reading accessor at: /ptII/org/terraswarm/accessor/accessors/web/test/TestAdder.js Instantiated accessor TestComposite with class test/TestComposite undefined nsh> a.initialize();
 undefined
+nsh> a.provideInput('input', 10);
+undefined
+nsh> a.react();
+undefined
+nsh> a.latestOutput('output');  // Should return 50
+50
-   nsh> a.fire();
+nsh> a.wrapup();
-   TestAccessor fired.
 undefined
 nsh> quit;
 exit